-- Make a right-click on the Win icon and select Run option.
+- Make a right-click on the Win icon and select Run.

-- Type regedit at the void and press Enter to invoke the Registry Editor.
+regeditin the text field and press Enter to invoke the Registry Editor.

-- In case UAC window appears, tap Yes to move ahead.
+- When the UAC window appears, tap Yes to move ahead.

 - Now, navigate to the following address –